aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 the partition and optional sort key to be used to create this key.
  * A list of LSI Styles : A Local Secondary Index name, along with WIDE or NARROW.

-Construction of a `table config` MUST fail if
+Construction of a `TableConfig ` MUST fail if
  * There is at least one `beacon version` and the number of `beacon version`s with the `write` flag set is not exactly one.

 ## Operations